Learning-based Robust Optimization: Procedures and Statistical Guarantees

 \ABSTRACT{ Robust optimization (RO) is a common approach to tractably obtain safeguarding solutions for optimization problems with uncertain constraints.
 In this paper, we study a statistical framework to integrate data into RO, based on learning a prediction set using (combinations of) geometric shapes that are compatible with established RO tools, and a simple data-splitting validation step that achieves finite-sample nonparametric statistical guarantees on feasibility.
-Compared with previous data-driven approaches, our required sample size to achieve feasibility at a given confidence level is independent of the dimensions of both the decision space and the probability space governing the stochasticity.
-Our framework also provides a platform to integrate machine learning tools to learn tractable uncertainty sets for convoluted and high-dimensional data, and a machinery to incorporate optimality belief into uncertainty sets, both aimed at improving the objective performance of the resulting RO while maintaining the dimension-free statistical feasibility guarantees. }
+We demonstrate how our required sample size to achieve feasibility at a given confidence level is independent of the dimensions of both the decision space and the probability space governing the stochasticity, and discuss some approaches to improve the objective performances while maintaining these dimension-free statistical feasibility guarantees.